shailamogalapu/4103-102-OpSys-Mogalapu/Test_one_Addon.md

 An instruction trace can be defined as the continuous recorded data which is related to the CPU instruction execution, having the OS code and the context switches.
 ##2.What common events lead to the creation of a process?
 Four common events lead to the process creation.
 They are as follows:
-1.New batch Job:
-	the OS is provided with a batch job control stream.
+1.New batch Job: the OS is provided with a batch job control stream.
-2.Interactive log-on:
-	a user at a terminal logs on to the system
-3.created by the OS to provide a service
+2.Interactive log-on:a user at a terminal logs on to the system 3.created by the OS to provide a service
 4.spawned by existing process

 ##3.What does it mean to preempt a process?
-    To preempt a process means to reclaim a resources(processor) from a process before the process has finished using it.
-    The process is executing and could continue to execute, but is preempted so that another process can be executed.
+To preempt a process means to reclaim a resources(processor) from a process before the process has finished using it.The process is executing and could continue to execute, but is preempted so that another process can be executed.

 ##4.What is swapping and what is its purpose?
-    Swapping involves moving part or all of a process from main memory to disk.
-    Its purpose is to maximize the number of processes in the system, we swap a process from the ready state to the ready suspend state.
+Swapping involves moving part or all of a process from main memory to disk.Its purpose is to maximize the number of processes in the system, we swap a process from the ready state to the ready suspend state.

 ##5.Why does Figure 3.9b have two blocked states?
 If a process in the running state requires more memory, then at least one blocked process can be swapped out of memory onto disk.